 Ms. Sparrevohn stated that the MAC previously reviewed a list of topics that both sides agreed upon, and the topic that was not agreed on was the issue of VBAC.
 Ms. Sparrevohn reminded everyone that the regulation written in 2005 delineated how a woman was to be consented for a VBAC, and that included any prior cesarean.
 Ms. Sparrevohn stated that midwives and women compromised, that if there was only one prior cesarean then a physician consult would not be needed; however, if there was more than one cesarean, midwives would consult with a physician.
 Ms. Sparrevohn stated that she has not heard from physicians indicating why the prior regulation would no longer work.
-Ms. Sparrevohn questioned if there was new data that indicated a VBAC at home was more risky now than it was 11 years ago when the regulation work from moving forward.
+Ms. Sparrevohn questioned if there was new data that indicated a VBAC at home was more risky now than it was 11 years ago when the regulation was written.
+Ms. Sparrevohn stated that the VBAC issue was the only issue keeping the regulations from moving forward.
 Ms. Sparrevohn questioned if there was a way to bifurcate it and accept the regulation with what was agreed upon, and indicate that the VBAC issue was still pending.